junxit/us-congress-bills-109/bill.md

     > - **(h)** *Personal lines study*
     >   - **(1)** *In general* The Comptroller General of the United States, after consultation with the NAIC, representatives of the insurance industry, and other experts in the insurance field, including a cross-section of insurers, independent insurance agents and brokers, and policyholders, shall conduct a study concerning the exposure of personal lines (including homeowners insurance) to terrorism risk, the coverage currently available, and potential policy responses.
     >   - **(2)** *Report* Not later than September 1, 2006, the Comptroller General shall submit a report to the Congress on the results of the study conducted under subparagraph (1), together with specific policy recommendations.
-    > - **(i)** *Study of risks stemming from nuclear, biological, chemical and radiological events*
+    > - **(i)** *Study of risks stemming from nuclear, biological, chemical and radioactive events*
-    >   - **(1)** *In general* The Comptroller General of the United States, after consultation with the NAIC, representatives of the insurance industry, including a cross-section of insurers, independent insurance agents and brokers, and policyholders, and other experts in the insurance field, shall conduct a study concerning the risk of potential terrorist acts stemming from the use of nuclear, biological, chemical, and radiological weapons.
+    >   - **(1)** *In general* The Comptroller General of the United States, after consultation with the NAIC, representatives of the insurance industry, including a cross-section of insurers, independent insurance agents and brokers, and policyholders, and other experts in the insurance field, shall conduct a study concerning the risk of potential terrorist acts stemming from the use of nuclear, biological, chemical, and radioactive weapons.
     >   - **(2)** *Report* Not later than September 1, 2006, the Comptroller General shall submit a report to the Congress on the results of the study conducted under paragraph (1), together with specific policy recommendations.
     > - **(j)** *Study of need for Federal natural disaster catastrophe program*
     >   - **(1)** *In general* The Comptroller General of the United States, after consultation with the NAIC, representatives of the insurance industry, including a cross-section of insurers, independent insurance agents and brokers, and policyholders, and other experts in the insurance field, shall conduct a study concerning the need for a Federal program that provides for a system of shared public and private compensation for insured losses resulting from natural disaster.
+    >   - **(2)** *Issues* The study under this section shall include an analysis of whether, and in what manner, such a Federal program should incorporate any or all of the following concepts: tax-free capital reserves; voluntary mutual reinsurance pools; a distinction between sophisticated and non-sophisticated commercial purchasers for the purposes of exemption from regulation; or Federal support for the purchase of reinsurance by State disaster insurance programs.
-    >   - **(2)** *Report* Not later than September 1, 2006, the Comptroller General shall submit a report to the Congress on the results of the study conducted under paragraph (1), together with specific policy recommendations.
+    >   - **(3)** *Report* Not later than September 1, 2006, the Comptroller General shall submit a report to the Congress on the results of the study conducted under this subsection together with specific policy recommendations.
     >
     > ## § 104.
 General authority and administration of claims
     >